 Animal Shelter Laws & Practices

-A Pound & Impoundment Officer are Required
+Alabama Requires a Pound & Impoundment Officer

 Officers May Impound & Seize Animals